piscis/vagrant-mongodb-university/README.md

 From the base directory of this repository run `vagrant up`.
 This will download a pre-packaged VagrantVM.
 Please note during the initialisation phase of vagrant you will be asked to pick a network adapter.

+When the VM is running execute `vagrant ssh` to SSH into the box.

 ## Build your own VM

 ### Setup